 Christmas on Ice

-After hoppening on the Festival Field stage last year, Christmas Town’s signature ice skating show is back at its usual home at the Moroccan Palace Theater.
+Christmas Town’s signature ice skating show is back at the Moroccan Palace Theater.
 Watch ice skaters glide to yuletide melodies with impressive choreography in solo, couples and group performances.
 Get to the theater about 30 minutes early to get a good seat as it can fill up quickly.
 Once the show starts, guests can still enter, but you'll be directed up to the balcony so as not to disturb the performers.
 If you're in the park on a day when this show is hoppening, we recommend catching the first performance of the day (usually at 2 p.m.) so you have the rest of the afternoon and night to enjoy everything Christmas Town has to offer.

 Three Kings Journey

-Located in the Stanleyville Theater, Three Kings Journey unites magical voices in perfect harmony, unfolding the famed journey to the humble town of Bethlehem.
+Located in the Dragonfire Grill, Three Kings Journey unites magical voices in perfect harmony, unfolding the famed journey to the humble town of Bethlehem.
 Filled with gorgeous Christmas hymns, this 13-minute show is a beautiful way to commemorate the season.
-There's no bad seat in the house as this theater has stadium seating, but it's still best to try to get here about 30 minutes prior to showtime if you want a better variety of seats to choose from.

 Elmo’s Christmas Wish

-Join Elmo, Cookie Monster, Zoe and Rosita as they learn the meaning of Christmas during this tadpole-friendly show in Sesame Street Safari of Fun.
+Join Elmo, Cookie Monster, Zoe, Grover and Rosita as they learn the meaning of Christmas during this tadpole-friendly show in Sesame Street Safari of Fun.
 The Sesame Street gang gets all of the tadpoles — and tadpoles at heart — into the Christmas spirit as they each share their own Christmas wishes.
 Cookie Monster stars in his "All I Want for Christmas is You" solo … which to no one’s surprise, "you" really means cookies, and Rosita teaches the crowd how to sing "Jingle Bells" in Spanish.
-The show concludes with Elmo and friends singing "We Wish You a Merry Christmas," which made for a fitting finale!
-Some of the characters remain on the stage after the show for a brief photo-op.
+The show concludes with Elmo and friends singing "We Wish You a Merry Christmas," which makes for a fitting finale!

-We suggest catching the first show of the day (either 1 p.m. or 1:30 p.m., depending on the day), so you have more time in the evening to explore the Christmas lights and catch the other shows.
+We suggest catching the first show of the day at 12:30 p.m., so you have more time in the evening to explore the Christmas lights and catch the other shows.
 This is another show we recommend arriving about 30 minutes beforehand.
-Seats filled up quickly on a Saturday!

 Storytime with Mrs. Claus

-This brand-new, merry little show stars Winter the Elf and Mother Christmas herself!
+This merry little show stars Mother Christmas herself and one of her favorite elves!
 Located in the Coke Canopy, sit down on the bleachers or up in front on the rug and listen closely as Mrs. Claus reads "The Night Before Christmas" while her famous Christmas cookies are baking in the oven.
 This show is interactive and even includes a sing-a-long at the end!
-Grab some sleigh bells and warm up your vocal chords (with some delicious hot chocolate).
-And don't leave the stage area before grabbing a photo with Mrs. Claus and Winter after the show!
+Grab some sleigh bells and warm up your vocal cords (with some delicious hot chocolate).
+And don't leave the stage area before grabbing a photo with Mrs. Claus after the show!

 If your tadpole wants a spot on the rug, be sure to get here 30 minutes prior to showtime!
 If you don't have a seating preference, arriving 10 to 20 minutes before showtime won't be an issue.

 End the night with a bang (literally) as you watch colorful fireworks burst into the sky during this new pyrotechnic display, which is synced with everyone’s favorite Christmas songs and holiday tunes.
 Plus, Iron Gwazi is lit up in red and green, adding a jolly backdrop if you’re viewing the fireworks from the Festival Field.
-It was super windy the night we saw the show, so while the fireworks were still set off, we were redirected to viewing areas in front of Iron Gwazi and the Coke Canopy.
-The view was great but we couldn't hear the music it was set to.
-(Christmas music plays in every area of the park throughout the entire day though!)
+When we went both this year and last year, though, the winds were too high to view the show from the Festival Field.
+The best place to go if that happens is right next to the Coke Canopy and, yes, the show's music is still played over the speakers.